 Please note, this post includes affiliate links.

 So what can we do to ‘get’ those 10 -15 minutes of additional exercise?
 Well, there are a couple of things you can do actually.
-Initially, I think it’s always helpful to educate all your kinder parents with what ‘fine motor’ skills are and why they are important.
+Initially, I think it’s always helpful to educate all your students’ parents about what exactly ‘fine motor’ skills are and why they are important.
 So I send home a simple little brochure at the beginning of the year just to give parents a heads up.
-It’s often surprising for a parent of a really bright child to hear that their child is struggling, because they can’t hold a pencil.
+It’s often surprising for a parent of a really bright child to hear that their child is struggling because they can’t hold a pencil.
 This little brochure gives them an understanding of fine motor skills and why it’s an important thing to master in kindergarten.

-I find that most of the time, parents want to help their child be successful.
+I find that most of the time, parents want to help their children be successful.
 It’s just sometimes they really need someone to point out ideas and activities that will work at home.
 They generally appreciate having a few tips to help them get started and this little brochure can do that.

 TAKE HOME KIT

-The second thing I like to do is to have a couple of Fine Motor Home Kits made up.
+The second thing I like to do is to have a couple of Fine Motor Take Home Kits made up.
 These are simple, little inexpensive kits that students take home for two weeks and then bring back to me.

 This post contains affiliate product links.

 Before sending the kit home with a child, I always have a conversation with their parents just to let them know that I think perhaps their child could benefit from a bit of additional practice at home.
-I make sure they are ‘on board’ with the plan and understand that their child should pick only one activity each night and work at it for no more than 10-15 minutes.
+I make sure they are ‘on board’ with the plan and understand that their child should pick only one activity each night and work on it for no more than 10-15 minutes.